John Albrinck: Founder and rector of Saint Gregory

 Albrinck oversaw the construction of the original Saint Gregory Seminary building, pictured here.

 From 1873, Albrinck became one of the major advocates for the establishment of a minor seminary to serve the Catholics of Cincinnati.
 With the decrees of the Third Council of Baltimore encouraging the separation of preparatory minor seminaries from major theological seminaries, Archbishop Elder granted Albrinck $5,265 to purchase land in what is now Mount Washington, Cincinnati and begin building Saint Gregory Seminary.
 Albrinck served as rector from 1890 to 1892, overseeing the first class studying at Holy Trinity school when construction on the Mt.
 Washington property was delayed by a strike.
 Many of the fruit trees which used to populate the grounds of St. Gregory were planted by Albrinck, with estimates stating he planted over 1,500 trees during his two years as rector.
 In the fall of 1891, the main building at St. Gregory was complete and the following year Albrinck returned to Holy Trinity, passing leadership of St. Gregory to Henry Brinkmeyer.

 In February 1902, Albrinck fell ill with pneumonia and died on February 18.
 His funeral was at Holy Trinity Church on February 28, 1902.
+Thousands viewed his remains before they were interred at Old St. Joseph's Cemetery in Cincinnati.